Characterizing quantile-varying covariate effects under the accelerated failure time model: Model Definition

 This specification offers several advantages over other flexible baseline specifications mentioned previously.
 Importantly, each $G$ function can be computed recursively, so overall computation of $S_0$ is efficient.
-Moreover, the TBP prior can be straightforwardly sampled using the No-U-Turn algorithm implemented in the Stan language, as described below.
-By contrast, many other Bayesian non-parametric specifications such as Polya trees and DPM models require specialized computational methods such as custom MCMC samplers and data augmentation \citep{hanson2009semiparametric,lee2017accelerated}.
+Moreover, the TBP prior can be sampled using the No-U-Turn algorithm implemented in the Stan language, as described below.
+By contrast, many other Bayesian non-parametric specifications such as Polya trees and DPM models have discrete parameters that are not admitted in Stan, instead requiring specialized computational methods such as custom MCMC samplers and data augmentation \citep{hanson2009semiparametric,lee2017accelerated}.
+We believe this is the first such implementation of the TBP prior baseline specification in Stan, allowing us to examine the performance of the specification in a new computational environment.

 The main tradeoff with any flexible form for $S_0$ compared to a fully parametric specification is the increased computational cost, both for the sampler as well as the numerical computation of the inverse function $S^{-1}_0$ and associated acceleration factors.